Kapiti Island

 In 1844, the New Zealand Company set aside a 5-hectare strip of land to start a botanic garden reserve.
 At that time the area had dense podocarp forest including rimu, totara, and mataī.
 By 1868, it had become the Wellington Botanic Garden.
 Now, it’s recognised as a Garden of National Significance by the Royal New Zealand Institute of Horticulture, as well as an important Heritage Area by the Historic Places Trust.

-A short walk from the centre of the city lies Pukeahu National War Memorial Park.
-It is a place to reflect on New Zealand’s experience of war, military conflict, and peacekeeping, and how it shapes the national identity.
+A short walk from the centre of Wellington lies Pukeahu National War Memorial Park.
+It is a place to reflect on and remember New Zealand’s experience of war.

 The city’s hills, beaches, and trails offer much opportunity to experience nature.
 Fuel your adventure with a stop-off at one of the excellent eateries offers nearby.